hsylin/DL-Robot-RubiksCubeSolver/README.md

 ## Future Work

-- **IIntegration of Multimodal Models**: We plan to integrate multimodal models, such as RT-2 or VoxPoser, to enhance human-robot interaction, enabling more advanced and intuitive communication between users and the robotic system.
+- **Integration of Multimodal Models**: We plan to integrate multimodal models, such as RT-2 or VoxPoser, to enhance human-robot interaction, enabling more advanced and intuitive communication between users and the robotic system.

 - **Software Architecture Optimization**: We intend to optimize the software architecture to improve its modularity, allowing for the seamless integration of additional solutions and significantly enhancing the overall flexibility of the system.